· FODMAP Diet Guide · guides · 8 min read

 - Manage stress through relaxation techniques

-Remember that bloating improvement doesn’t happen overnight.
-Give the low FODMAP diet 2-4 weeks of strict adherence to see maximum benefit.
+Bloating improvement doesn’t happen overnight.
+Give the low FODMAP diet 2-4 weeks of strict adherence during the elimination phase to see maximum benefit.
+Watch out for FODMAP stacking too — eating multiple low FODMAP foods in quick succession can push your total intake above safe thresholds.
 Track your symptoms carefully to identify which specific foods work best for your body.

 Disclaimer: This guide is for educational purposes only.
 If bloating is severe, sudden, or accompanied by other concerning symptoms (pain, vomiting, inability to pass gas), seek immediate medical attention.
 Always work with healthcare professionals for personalized advice.